 The answer to the question, "Can I just go to the courthouse and file for divorce?" is one that can be answered, "Yes."
 The simple truth is that if you were motivated to do so, you could walk into Harris County (or whatever county in which you live) and ask around to see where divorces can be started.
 In Harris County, you would likely get sent to the district clerk's office.
 You would receive a brief run-down of what needs to be filed for divorce.
 However, the district clerk is not there to provide legal advice.
-It's not as if you can stop a random attorney in the hallway and ask him to fill the paperwork out for you.
-While you technically can file for divorce at the courthouse, it would probably prove not easy in reality if you are not prepared.
+It's not as if you can stop a random attorney in the hallway and ask him to complete the paperwork for you.
+While you technically can file for divorce at the courthouse, it would probably be difficult if you are unprepared.

-Otherwise, some attorneys work at the law library to ask for assistance with filing your divorce papers.
-These attorneys would not work for you (they wouldn't become your attorney when you talk to them); however, they may help you with the drafting of documents.
+Otherwise, some attorneys work at the law library to request assistance filing your divorce papers.
+These attorneys would not work for you (they wouldn't become your attorney when you talk to them); however, they may help you draft documents.
 There is usually a wait to speak to these lawyers since they are busy handling similar requests from other people.
-So, whichever direction you decide to go- learning about divorce on your own or consulting with a free attorney- could end up taking a lot of time from you and your schedule.
+So, whichever direction you decide to go- learning about divorce on your own or consulting with a free attorney- could take a lot of time from you and your schedule.

 What you think will end up saving you time may end up costing you time.